-- We are investing in a new Mobile App & Web Banking Payments Service and hope to be in a position to launch this in early 2025 once our Banking Service providers have completed its development.
-This will be a state of the art Mobile App & Web Banking Payments Service that will be one of the cornerstones in the way we offer member services in the future.
+- We launched our new Mobile App & Web Banking Payments Service in 2025.
+This is a "state of the art" Mobile App that will be one of the cornerstones in the way we offer member services.
+It allows you to access your account, transfer funds between accounts & submit a loan application and drawdown a loan.